hit9/GhResume/Readme.md

 Browser Support
 ---------------

 Except IE(any version).
-Do you hate this browser?
+Dont you hate this browser?

 Thanks
 ------